 · Intelligent Automation (IA)

-IA merges the learning and reasoning capabilities of AI with automation tools.
+IA merges the learning and reasoning capabilities.
 It makes automated tasks smarter and more effective.
 This process improves efficiency, trims costs, and enhances decision-making in areas like customer service, HR, and finance.
+Understanding the distinction is essential for recognizing their roles in technology.

-Discover the connection between AI, ML, and automation in The Role of AI and Machine Learning in Process Automation.
+Discover the connection between AIrtifical intelligence, ML, and robotic process in The Role of Artificial Intelligence and Machine Learning in Process Automation.

-AI-powered automation means adding AI technology to automation activities.
+Artificial Intelligence-powered automation means adding Artificial Intelligence technology to automation activities.
 This helps systems complete tasks without needing human input.
 These systems learn from the data they handle and improve over time.
+The AI vs automation comparison often highlights this: AI builds on automation by adding intelligence and adaptability.

 How the Combination Works